The 9 Hour Small Business Tune-Up

-1. Look at the market as a whole and then fill in any profitable gaps in product or service that you identify.
+1. Look at the market as a whole and then fill in any profitable gaps in products or services that you identify.

 2. Make improvements that are missing in the industry.

 3. Look for an opportunity to develop a new trend in your industry.